 Select the “Slideshow” link to jump through the various photos in sequence.
 Move your cursor over the photos to read descriptions of each photo.

 In the years since we’ve done some minor interior and exterior work as needed including painting the exterior trim white, upgrading gutters, replacing part of the roof, and performed some landscaping improvements.

 The house came with an oil-fired hot water system installed in the early 1970s.
 The main floor used baseboard hot water, the basement had cast iron radiators.
 While it was effective heating, heating oil is expensive and tenants were reporting using as much as 1000 gallons of oil in a heating season.
-The house also had a central air conditioner installed in the late 1990s.
-In 2018 we replaced the old air conditioning unit with a new heat pump to augment the original oil-fired hot water system.
+The house also had a central air conditioner installed in the late 1980s.
+In 2018 we replaced the old air conditioning unit with a heat pump for air conditioning, and to augment the original oil-fired hot water system.
 We had the unit cross-connected to the oil burner so the heat pump was primary heating, using the oil burner as backup.
 The tenants reported that with the new system, their air conditioning electrical bill dropped by one-third and over the first winter they used less than 200 gallons of heating oil, total.
 Overall, it was a successful upgrade although not without a few hiccups.